Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy

 \subsection{Conclusion}

-In conclusion, we demonstrate that deep learning can achieve near human performance in the segmentation of a head and neck OARs on radiotherapy planning CT scans using a clinically applicable performance metric designed for this clinical scenario.
-We provide evidence of the generalisability of this model by testing it on patients from entirely different demographics.
-This segmentation algorithm can be used with very little loss in accuracy compared to an expert and has the potential to improve the speed and efficiency of radiotherapy workflows, therefore positively influencing patient outcomes.
+In conclusion, we demonstrate that deep learning can achieve human expert level performance in the segmentation of head and neck OARs in radiotherapy planning CT scans, using a clinically applicable performance metric designed for this clinical scenario.
+We provide evidence of the generalisability of this model by testing it on patients from different geographies, demographics and scanning protocols.
+This segmentation algorithm performed with similar accuracy compared to experts and has the potential to improve the speed, efficiency, and consistency of radiotherapy workflows, with an expected positive influence on patient outcomes.
 Future work will investigate the impact of our segmentation algorithm in clinical practice.